 I’m an advocate for talking about your issues.
 I will always firmly believe that the only way anyone learns anything about anything is because someone somewhere talked about it.
-But when it comes to my mental health, I’ve mostly kept quiet.
+When it comes to my mental health, however, I’ve mostly kept quiet.
 Well, no more.
 It’s time to end my silence and help end the stigma.

 I have, and always will, battle the demons that are suicide and depression.
 It started in my preteen years, before my physical health became a major issue, and only got worse when my physical health decline intensified.
 Still, I’ve survived and continue to survive.
 Not only do I survive, I thrive, despite the ups and downs of life.

 Even though I’m no longer suicidal, I will never forget those years.
 I have tremendous empathy for those who are still suicidal.
 I support you and wish you well on your fight through it.
-For those of you who have never felt suicidal, there are some things I hope you never understand.
+For those of you who have never had thoughts of suicide, there are some things I hope you never understand.

 I hope you never understand what it feels like to wake up and wish you hadn’t, not because you didn’t get enough sleep or don’t want to go to work, but because you realize another day has come, and it doesn’t feel good.
 You are disappointed that you didn’t die in your sleep.

-I hope you never need to rely on people to remind you to be asleep or awake.
-I hope you don’t ever have to have people force feed you because you are too depressed to eat on your own.
+I hope you never need to rely on people to remind you to go to sleep or to awake.
+I hope you don’t ever have to have people force-feed you because you are too depressed to eat on your own.
 I hope your family never hides knives from you, or you never have to have someone in the bathroom with you when you take a bath so you won’t drown yourself.
 I hope you never feel alone in a room full of people.

 Most of all, I hope you never understand what it feels like to forget what happiness is.
 I hope you never feel like death is the only way out of your sadness.
 I hope you never experience the complete emptiness that is suicide and depression.
 I hope you never feel like there can’t be a future for you.

-Because I promise it gets better if you let it.
+I promise, it gets better if you let it.